mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Honesty is a sign of weakness.

-52 Unusual Custom: Starport – the planet’s starport is more than a commercial centre; it might be a religious temple, or be seen as highly controversial and surrounded by protestors.
+52 Unusual Custom: Starport – the planet’s starport is more than a commercial center; it might be a religious temple, or be seen as highly controversial and surrounded by protestors.
 23 Liberal – the culture welcomes change and offworld influence.
 Characters who bring new and strange ideas will be welcomed.